Closed-Form Approximation of the Total Variation Proximal Operator

 \section{Numerical Validation}

-In this section, we numerically validate Proposition~\ref{prop: main prop} by comparing the reconstruction performance of iterative proximal algorithms when $\approxTV$ replaces the true proximal operator.
+In this section, we numerically validate Proposition~\ref{prop: main prop} by comparing the reconstruction performance of iterative proximal algorithms when $\approxTV$ replaces the true proximal operator for isotropic total variation.
+For experimental validation of the efficiency and timing of these operators, we refer the reader to \cite{Kamilov2016, Kamilov2017, Kamilov2016a}.
 Specifically, we run APGM and ADMM on a simulated low-angle computed tomography (CT) image reconstruction problem.
 The APGM and ADMM algorithms using $\approxTV$ instead of the true proximal operator are shown in Algorithms~\ref{alg: approx APGM} and~\ref{alg: approx ADMM}, respectively.
 The accuracy of $\approxTV$ can be directly controlled by $\gamma$ since $\tau = \gamma \lambda$, where $\gamma$ is the step size and penalty parameter, for APGM and ADMM algorithms, respectively.
 To calculate the true proximal operator, we use the iterative Fast Projected Gradient (FPG) algorithm~\cite{Beck.Teboulle2009a}.
 Additionally, we investigate the performance of the closed-form approximate operator relative to true proximal operator of TV for an image denoising task.
 The numerical evaluations are performed using 10 piecewise-smooth foam phantoms generated by the XDesign Python package~\cite{ching_gursoy.2017} and the implementations\footnote{See classes \href{https://scico.readthedocs.io/en/stable/\_autosummary/scico.functional.html\#scico.functional.AnisotropicTVNorm}{AnisotropicTVNorm} and \href{https://scico.readthedocs.io/en/stable/\_autosummary/scico.functional.html\#scico.functional.IsotropicTVNorm}{IsotropicTVNorm}.} of $\approxTV$ in the SCICO Python package~\cite{Balke.etal2022}.
 All algorithms are run until the stopping criteria

 is met.